neymarsabin/coffee-strength/readme.md

 %% 21.
 If bean is Himalayan Medium and brew duration is short, then coffee is mild. %%
 %% 22.
 If bean is Everest Bold and brew duration is short and temperature is high, then coffee is strong. %%
 %% 23.
 If bean is Kanchanjunga Dark and brew duration is medium and temperature is medium, then coffee is strong. %%
 %% 24.
-If bean is Pahadi Light and brew duration is short and temperature is high, then coffee is regular. %%
+If (bean is Pahadi Light OR Himalayan Medium) AND brew_duration is short AND temperature is high THEN coffee is regular. %%
 %% 25.
-If bean is Kanachanjunga Dark and brew duration is long and temperature is medium, then coffee is strong. %%
+If bean is Kanchanjunga Dark AND (brew_duration is long or very long) AND temperature is medium THEN coffee is strong. %%
 ```

 ## Implementation